NETWAYS/foreman-training/advanced/04_cli.md

 <br/>

-An incomplete list of plugins is provided by the Github page of the framework: https://github.com/theforeman/hammer-cli
+An possibly incomplete list of plugins is provided by the Github page of the framework: https://theforeman.github.io/foreman-plugin-overview/

 ~~~ENDSECTION~~~